Thank you for your interest in becoming a speaker at C++Now.

 Speakers that are speaking as Lightning Talk (only) presenters do not have their registration waived.

 Regular program speakers have their registration cost waived.
+(Prorated up to one registration per full session.)

 If your registration cost is waived, you will be contacted about how to register.